(Updated 4th February 2019)

 An EMI scheme is a tax efficient share option scheme that allows companies to grant options to selected employees to buy shares at a fixed price in the future.
 EMI options can act both as a valuable incentive to attract or recruit new employees and as a means of motivating existing employees.

-EMI schemes are incredibly flexible with the ability to select who receives the options and can include performance conditions that have to be satisfied before the options can be exercised (and so the actual shares purchased).
+EMI schemes are incredibly flexible with the ability to select who receives the options.
+It can also include performance conditions that have to be satisfied before the options can be exercised (and so the actual shares purchased).

 From a tax perspective, EMI schemes are very attractive.
 Provided that the exercise price (the price to be paid for the shares) is not less than the market value of the shares when the option was granted (which can be agreed with HMRC), there will be no Income Tax or National Insurance payable either when the options are granted, or when the shares are actually purchased.